So You Want to Be an IT Contractor

 Life as an IT contractor can be very rewarding – both financially and emotionally.
 You get to be your own boss, accept only the jobs you want, and work flexible hours.
 With each assignment comes the opportunity to learn new skills and gain exposure to different work environments and cultures.

-It isn’t for everyone, but the majority of those who do move away from permanent work into contracting never look back.
+It isn’t for everyone, but many who move away from permanent work into contracting never look back.
 We talked to one of our MATRIX Recruiting Team Leads to get his viewpoint on some of the pros and cons of contracting.

-Q: Why move from permanent work to contracting?
+Q: Why move from permanent positions to contracting?

 A: While making more money is the obvious answer, I think it more so relates to people who work in technology needing new challenges.
 After a while, they get bored doing the same thing every day.
 They may be stellar at what they do, so the company wants to keep them in the same role.
 Yet they see their friends moving on to work on new, cutting-edge technology, and that sounds more exciting.

-Q: Are companies recognizing this and trying to keep their perm employees from going stale?
+Q: Are companies recognizing this and trying to keep their permanent employees from going stale?

 A: Some companies are smart and offer classes or prepare them for another role by moving them into cross-functional training.
 However, that is a minority.
 Overall, the market is slow to realize this.
 Some companies feel like the investment isn’t worth it, especially if the employee is preparing for a move anyway.
 Others may offer a bonus if they get wind that an employee is dissatisfied.
 Money is part of the story, but usually not the main factor.
 Employees need to be challenged.